jaidev-jayakumar/kairo/PRIVACY_POLICY.md

-# Privacy Policy for kaira
+# Privacy Policy for kairo

 **Last Updated:** November 15, 2024

 ## Overview

-kaira ("we", "our", or "the app") is committed to protecting your privacy.
+kairo ("we", "our", or "the app") is committed to protecting your privacy.
 This Privacy Policy explains how we collect, use, and protect your personal information.

 ## Information We Collect